 One of my favorite animation strategies is making each point appear on a mouse click and then change to a lighter color on the next mouse click.

 The example below shows only one point being displayed and then turning to a light gray when the next point appears.

 Using shapes as a diagram or flowchart can demonstrate how complex concepts are connected in a straightforward way.
 Thus, providing great visual impact in a presentation.

 When paired with images this strategy gives you the opportunity to highlight your knowledge and expertise instead a slide full of dense text.

 Remember to show correlation or connection of your main points or concepts.

 You don’t want to group random or unrelated points together.
 This just contributes to audience confusion.
 A frustrated audience is a disengaged audience.

 In the examples shown below, there is a visual difference between a typical bulleted list and how shapes can create a visual connection.
 This example is also paired with images.
 This creates an emotional reaction.
 An audience emotionally connected to your slides is an engaged audience.

 Having presentation slides that provide visual impact is important.
 For the audience, this evokes an emotional reaction, focuses their attention on you the speaker, and eliminates information overload from text heavy slides.

 Avoid the mundane and common layouts provided by most presentation applications.
-Instead use simple visual strategies to help you create a visually impactful presentation.
+Instead use simple visual strategies to help you create a presentation with visual impact.